AlbedoKreideprinz/AlbedoKreideprinz/README.md

 ✧ i am a minor so please be normal

-✧ other albedo self shippers dni. ship roleplays dni.
+✧ albedo self shippers dni, ship roleplays dni

-that's all. thanks for coming to my page.

 ![55a120bc-9465-4cc5-8b29-2a22d9285fd6](https://github.com/user-attachments/assets/41c0c5a1-3e0b-4129-a735-016214939713)